sytac/ios-assignment/README.md

 would normally.
 - We would like to see at least the first 5 questions solved, the more you provide the better.

-If you have any technical issue or problem send me an email marcos.gonzalez@sytac.io
+If you have any technical issue or problem, please reach out to your recruiter and we will try to answer as soon as possible.

 Good luck!

+## Tips
+- We value quality over quantity.
+- Share any information you believe would help the reviewer understand better your solution.
+- Deliver production ready code.
 ## License

 MIT